Movie Making 101 for Retired Dummies

 If you have ever wanted to be a movie maker, then this is where you should start!
-This is the first article and mostly about the gear you need.
+This is the first article and mostly about the gear you need and setting it up.
 I’ll try and give some clear directions on using iMove in the next article, because it’s on every Mac they sell these days.
-If you don’t have a Mac, then you need to find other software and there are plenty of options out there.
+If you don’t have a Mac, then you need to find other software and there are plenty of options out there with many similarities.

-- Next you will need a tripod.
-I have a couple of tripods.
-The best one has a better head (the bit the camera sits on) which makes it smoother to pan and tilt the camera.
+Next you will need a tripod.
+I have had a few tripods over the years.
+The best one has a fluid head (the bit the camera sits on) which makes it smoother to move the camera when its recording.
 However, since you will probably be sitting there and talking to the camera, it really doesn’t matter about pan or tilt.
 Even a table will work if you can use some books and get the camera at the right height.
+It should be about the same height as your eyes otherwise, your chin will look too large or your bald head will be the star!

-- The next thing you need is a microphone to pick up the sound.
-This requires some attention to get good results.
-The one built into the camera won’t sound very good and will capture all the echos of the room you are in.
-You probably don’t notice the echos when you are talking to someone, but the microphone will pick them up and they will make the sound messy.
-If the bloke next door starts mowing his lawn or the refrigerator starts up, you get that sound as well.
-The only way you can overcome (or minimise) that issue, is to have the microphone very near you – that way your sound will be louder than the echos and it can sound great.
 For most videos, I think the biggest issue is the sound.
 Certainly, if you use one of my scripts, that will be the case, because all of the important content, is carried in the sound track.
 The pictures of me don’t carry too much useful information!
 So you must get the sound right, before everything else.
-I use a headset microphone but you can also use a lapel microphone of some sort to shorten the distance between the sound your voice makes and the pickup point.
+I use a headset microphone but you can also use a lapel microphone that clips on your shirt to shorten the distance between your mouth and the pickup point.
 Since in your first video, you will probably be just sitting and talking, a wired microphone will work.
-However I borrowed a radio mic which means I don’t have to worry about the wires showing up in the image or getting tangled when I move from the camera to the seat.
+However, I’ve also used a radio mic which means I don’t have to worry about the wires showing up in the image or getting tangled when I move from the camera to the seat.
 You probably can’t see the microphone in this video frame because it’s under my shirt.
-I used a headset microphone but it’s so big and black I decided to hide it.
+It’s a headset microphone but it’s so big and black I decided to hide it.

-- The next step is to get out your iPad and download a Teleprompter app.
+The next step is to get out your iPad and download a Teleprompter app.
 A Teleprompter is a device used by TV stations to hold and show the scripts for their announcers.
 Their Teleprompters use a half mirror in front of the camera lens, so when the announcers are reading their script in the mirror, they are looking directly at the camera.
 Most of us won’t have a half mirror, so you have to do without it.
-A Teleprompter app can be set to scroll through the script at the speed you read at and if you set it correctly, you will have the right words at the right moment.
+You can buy a simple one on Amazon for about $100.
+A Teleprompter app will scroll through the script at the speed you read at and if you set it correctly, you will have the right words at the right moment.
 You may have some control over the script font size as well if you need that, though I use the default font size in both of the apps I use.
 I use Teleprompter Pro Light.
 It’s free and works very well.
-However, if you want to have your iPad record the video, you are better off with the App called Teleprompter Premium for $A20.
-It is one of the apps that enables you to record video on the iPad while it displays the words over the top of the picture.
+If you want to have your iPad record the video, you are better off with the App called Teleprompter Premium for $A20.
+It enables you to record video on the iPad while it displays the words for you to read.
 There are other apps that do the same, but this one has the text across the whole screen not just the top or side so you can use larger text and see more of the words that are coming up.
 If you do want to use only the iPad for recording, you must take some effort to ensure good sound.
 You can buy iOS microphones on eBay and that’s probably where I’d start though you may be able to use the headphones that came with an iPhone because it has an inbuilt mic but the cables a bit short.

-- You will need to edit the script to shorten the lines because, unless you have speed reading training, you can never read a whole line in one glance.
+You will need to edit the script to shorten the lines because, unless you have speed reading training, you can never read a whole line in one glance.
 So you set the script up to suit how many words you can read at a time with only one glance.
 That way your eyes are not darting back and forth across the screen.
 I can read about 4 words at a time, so I like each line to hold only that number of words.
-In my world it also should hold just one thought.
 So as an example, for this couple of lines of text…

 - So where do you start?